littleosbook/littleosbook/interrupts.md

 isn't done the PIC won't generate any more interrupts.

 Acknowledging a PIC interrupt is done by sending the byte `0x20` to the PIC that raised the interrupt.
-Sending the acknowledgement to the PIC that did _not_ raise the interrupt doesn't do anything.
 Implementing a `pic_acknowledge` function can thus be done as follows:

 ~~~ {.c}
     #include "io.h"